yssource/rhai/doc/src/engine/optimize/optimize-levels.md

 * `None` is obvious - no optimization on the AST is performed.

-* `Simple` (default) performs only relatively _safe_ optimizations without causing side-effects (i.e. it only relies on static analysis and will not actually perform any function calls).
+* `Simple` (default) performs only relatively _safe_ optimizations without causing side-effects (i.e. it only relies on static analysis and [built-in operators] for constant [standard types], and will not perform any external function calls).

-* `Full` is _much_ more aggressive, _including_ running functions on constant arguments to determine their result.
+* `Full` is _much_ more aggressive, _including_ calling external functions on constant arguments to determine their result.
   One benefit to this is that many more optimization opportunities arise, especially with regards to comparison operators.